zentree/zentree.github.io/_posts/2025-03-08-avoid-buying-from-kung-fu-direct.md

 Customer service has been appalling and now searching for other people's experiences we have seen there are [plenty of complaints](https://www.yelp.com/biz/kungfudirect-san-jose) about broken or cracked scabbards, and poor service.

-Frustrated by the situation, we offered [Kung Fu Direct](https://www.kungfudirect.com/) two options:
+Frustrated by the situation and seeking a speedy resolution we suggested [Kung Fu Direct](https://www.kungfudirect.com/) two options:

 1. Replace what is damaged (**the 2 scabbards**) AS WELL AS send the correct size swords OR,
 2. Offer a full refund (**including ALL international shipping costs since it is their fault**) and we will return the 2 incorrect size swords and the 2 damaged scabbards.